openedx/paragon/README.md

 ##### 4. (Optional) Add styles to your component.

-If your component requires additional styling (which most likely is the case), edit created SCSS style sheet in your component's directory `/src/MyComponent/MyComponent.scss` which by default contains an empty class for your component.
+If your component requires additional styling (which most likely is the case), edit created SCSS style sheet in your component's directory `/src/MyComponent/index.scss` which by default contains an empty class for your component.

-If you wish to use SASS variables (which is the preferred way of styling the components since values can be easily overridden and customized by the consumers of Paragon), add them in `/src/MyComponent/_variables.scss` (this file should contain all variables specific to your component).
+If you wish to use CSS variables (which is the preferred way of styling the components since values can be easily overridden and customized by the consumers of Paragon), create specific design tokens in `tokens` directory (in the `core` and `themes` directories) and then generate (`npm run build-tokens`) CSS variables for your component.
 This way the variables will also get automatically picked up by documentation site and displayed on your component's page.

 **Please note that you need to follow [Paragon's CSS styling conventions](docs/decisions/0012-css-styling-conventions).**